 - Q- have you asked them questions to better your service/product?

-- Q- are you able to satisfied another need?
+- Q- are you able to satisfy another need?

 - Q- have you won their full support to your brand loyalty?

-- Q- do they see you as one of the authority leaders in your field?
+- Q- do they see you as one of the authoritarian leaders in your field?

 In conclusion, learning how to build a brand is a lifestyle.
 Make it part of your workplace culture.
 These four milestones are easily identifiable results to achieve your bottom line.